awsdocs/aws-ruby-developer-guide/doc_source/s3-example-server-side-encryption-with-user-managed-key.rst

 If there is no command-line argument, print an error message and quit.
 Otherwise, create an MD5 hash of the key.
+Amazon S3 uses the hash to ensure the integrity of the key.

 .. literalinclude:: ./example_code/s3/s3_add_sseck_encrypt_item.rb
    :lines: 17-23